-The EPBC Act states that water resources in relation to CSG and LCM developments are a Matter of National Environmental Significance.
+The EPBC Act states that water resources in relation to unconventional gas and large coal mining developments are a matter of national environmental significance.

-A water resource is defined by the Water Act 2007 (Cth) as '(i) surface water or groundwater; or (ii) a water course, lake, wetland or aquifer (whether or not it currently has water in it); and includes all aspects of the water resource
+A water resource is defined by the Water Act 2007 (Cth) as:

-(including water, organisms and other components and ecosystems that contribute to the physical state and environmental value of the resource)'.
+- (a) surface water or groundwater; or - (b) a watercourse, lake, wetland or aquifer (whether or not it currently has water in it); and includes all aspects of the water resource (including water, organisms and other components and ecosystems that contribute to the physical state and environmental value of the resource).

-Australian and state regulators who are signatories to the National Partnership Agreement seek the IESC's advice under the EPBC Act at appropriate stages of the approvals process for a CSG or LCM development that is likely to have a significant impact on water resources.
+Australian and state regulators who are signatories to the National Partnership Agreement seek the IESC's advice under the EPBC Act at appropriate stages of the approvals process for a unconventional gas or large coal mining development that is likely to have a significant impact on water resources.
 The regulator determines what is considered to be a significant impact based on the Significant Impact Guidelines 1.3 (DCCEEW 2022).

-Table of Contents
+Contents